mussatto/mussatto.github.io/_posts/2016-11-09-golang-append-two-arrays.markdown

 Well, first lets try the regular way:

 ```go

 myStringSlice := []string{"first", "second", "third"}
 myStringSlice = append(myStringSlice, []string{"fourth", "fift"})

 ```

 This error pops up:

 ```shell

 cannot use []string literal (type []string) as type string in append

 ```

 Then how do we do this?
-We could iterate with a for, but it doesn't look nice.
+We could iterate with a for but it doesn't look nice.

-The alternative option is to append by adding the "..." syntax after the array / slice:
+The alternative option to append on arrays / slices is by adding the "..." syntax after the array / slice:

 ```go

 myStringSlice := []string{"first", "second", "third"}

 //ERROR!
 //myStringSlice = append(myStringSlice, []string{"fourth", "fift"})

 myStringSlice = append(myStringSlice, []string{"fourth", "fift"}...)

 myStringSlice = append(myStringSlice, "sixth", "seventh")

 fmt.Println(myStringSlice))

 ```

 ### Under the hood

-Pretty much "..." is syntax for variadic arguments in Go, aka it changes an slice into a multiple arguments in the function call
+"..." is syntax for variadic arguments in Go, aka it changes an slice into a multiple arguments in the function call

 ### The code